 So far so good.
 He goes through 17 lectures explaining, using, and emphasizing the importance of these criteria.
 Then in lecture 18 he addresses miracles.
 Needless to say I was somewhat excited to hear how they would hold up under historical criteria.

 Unfortunately he then launches into some confused and contradictory explanations which I will quote at length below.
 But at the outset I want to say that I do not intend to bash Professor Ehrman here.
-I learned allot about the historical Jesus from listening to his lectures and books.
+I learned a lot about the historical Jesus from listening to his lectures and books.
 And I greatly appreciate his work and his ability to introduce and explain many of the issues in this very interesting field.
 I don’t agree with everything he says but I learned a great deal from him and think he is an excellent author and professor.

 Before I quote him I want to point out how he uses 2 different definitions of the word “miracle.”
 1) an event that violates the law of nature.
 And 2) and improbable or rare event.
-But it’s important at the outset to know these are two different definitions.
+But it’s important at the outset to know these are two very different definitions.
 We might say the Yankees winning in the ninth inning was a miracle comeback.
 But we don’t really mean any laws of nature were violated.

 In the same token several Christians believe a miracle happens at communion when the bread becomes Christ’s body and blood.
 This is literally confirmed by hundreds of thousands of believers every day at Catholic Masses.
 So according to them at least, it’s an event that violates the laws of nature, but it’s not exactly rare or improbable.